-- Tait said it was clear to him that Smith knew Flynn and his son, well, and that they knew the “dark web” was likely Russia but didn’t care.
+- Tait said it was clear to him that Peter Smith knew MIchael Flynn and his son, well, and that they knew the “dark web” was likely Russia but didn’t care.
 Tait warned it could be “part of a wider Russian campaign against the US.”

-- Tait also received a document titled “A Demonstrative Pedagogical Summary to be Developed and Released Prior to November 8, 2016,” which list four groups involved, including group one which listed: Bannon, Conway, Clovis, Flynn and Lisa Nelson.
+- Tait also received a document titled “A Demonstrative Pedagogical Summary to be Developed and Released Prior to November 8, 2016,” which list four groups involved, including group one which listed: Bannon, Conway, Clovis, Flynn, and Lisa Nelson.

 - Kaspersky security software is available globally, including at Target and Walmart.
 The company also serves as a subcontractor for US federal software contracts, and was used by the DNC last summer.